 In 2011, he became the citizen of Canada, which motivated him to learn more his new and beautiful country, the land, and its people.

 From BC to Ontario, he has been to almost every city and town, plus majority of villages.
 Being himself from a village, he loves to see villages and small communties everywhere.
 He was espacially captivated by wheat farms of Saskatchewan.

 Although he lived in and traveled to many corners of the world, however the Yukon is the place where he lived most of his time after his village in Punjab.
 So, he pretty much considers himself a proud Yukoner.
-When he is not doing anything, he enjoys sharing giggles with his fellow Yukoners in the streets, corners, or at coffee-shops of Whitehorse.
+When he is not doing anything, he enjoys sharing giggles with his fellow Yukoners in the streets, corners, or at coffee-shops of different Yukon communities.

-“The whole Yukon is like a village of friends”, he often contemplates the notion seriously and enjoys the feeling!
+“The whole Yukon seems like a village of friends”, he often contemplates the notion seriously and enjoys the feeling!

 Gurdeep thinks that life is an art and he is pretty much into it!

-“Sometimes salty and sometimes sweet, life is delicious by the end of the day”, he has many self-created quotes.
+“Sometimes salty and sometimes sweet, life is a delicious shake by the end of the day”, he has many self-created quotes.

 “Monetary richness without happiness is real poverty and monetary poverty with true happiness is real richness”, another quote from him.

 He has other passions too including photography, video-editing, web-art, digital-designs, languages, and music, however wordography and bhangra remains his first two loves.

 For more info, please visit his website Gurdeep.ca